 - Spinach and Feta Frittata

 Caramelized Onion, Red Pepper and Zucchini Frittata

 - 1 white onion thinly sliced

 - 1 1/2 cups zucchini diced into matchsticks

 - 2 tsp olive oil

-In a medium bowl whisk eggs, egg whites, parmesan, salt and pepper.
+- In a medium bowl whisk eggs, Parmesan, salt and pepper.